 What Does an Upper Cervical Chiropractor Do?

 We would like to introduce you to a niche in the chiropractic field called upper cervical.
 What does an upper cervical chiropractor do?
-This form of chiropractic care is focused on the top two bones in the neck, the atlas and axis.
-Precise and gentle adjustments are used to correct misalignments of this vital part of the spine.
+This form of chiropractic care focuses on the top two bones in the neck, the atlas and axis.
+Precise and gentle adjustments correct the misalignments of this vital part of the spine.
 How does the process work?

-First, a thorough patient history is taken.
+First, upper cervical doctors take a thorough patient history.
 A big part of the reason for this is to identify possible causes of an atlas misalignment.
-Since the atlas and axis are specially shaped to provide about 50% of the head’s range of motion, they are also very subject to misalignment.
+Since the atlas and axis provide about 50% of the head’s range of motion, they may easily misalign.
 This can occur in a minor car accident, a sports injury, during an assault, when a person slips and falls, through overuse or normal wear and tear, and any other number of ways.
 Most head and neck injuries can lead to an atlas misalignment.

 A physical examination is also in order.
 One thing the practitioner may do is a supine leg check.
 This measures the length of your legs against each other.
 When an atlas misalignment exists, it throws of the shoulders, followed by the hips.
 This leads to a difference in leg lengths, so it’s a simple way to see if your atlas is properly aligned.